jessess/www/_posts/2016-07-14-maybe-wait-it-out.markdown

 give it enough time to settle, my execution wasn't 100%.
 Therefore, the feedback I receive also isn't 100%.

 Does "what if you tried that" or "oh this looks weird" or "this kinda looks like {this}" sounds familiar?
-Any maybe your response was "ah yes, I already thought about that" or "I will fix that in the next release" or "oh, I guess it does"?
+And maybe your response was "ah yes, I already thought about that" or "I will fix that in the next release" or "oh, I guess it does"?
 To prevent feedback that you already know, spend the time to execute properly and do your research.